norman/ambry/Guide.md

 #### Filters

-Filters in Prequal are saved finds that can be chained together, conceptually similar to [Active Record scopes](http://api.rubyonrails.org/classes/ActiveRecord/NamedScope/ClassMethods.html#method-i-scope).
+Filters in Ambry are saved finds that can be chained together, conceptually similar to [Active Record scopes](http://api.rubyonrails.org/classes/ActiveRecord/NamedScope/ClassMethods.html#method-i-scope).